WeblateOrg/weblate/docs/formats.rst

     Following things are known to be broken:

     * Adding new strings to translation, every translation has to contain all strings (even if empty).
-    * Handling of special chars like newlines.
+    * Handling of special characters like newlines.

 .. seealso::